 In Kentucky the public school fiscal year is July 1 - June 30; other programs, i.e. some federal operate on a different fiscal calendar, but are reflected in the District overall budget.
 By law the budget must have a minimum 2% contingency.
-The District adopted a budget with approximately \$500,000 in contingency (4.78%).
-The general fund cash balance for beginning the next fiscal year is \$753,033.
-There was no significant Board action that impacts the finances for the new fiscal year, except for completing construction of a new elementary school.
+The District adopted a budget with the required 2% contingency.
+The general fund cash balance for beginning the next fiscal year is \$879,847.
+There was no significant Board action that impacts the finances for the new fiscal year.